candidtim/extmake/README.md

    config file, or propose another way to generate the configuration file.
  - A command to print user data (cache) and config locations.
  - PyPI distribution.
+ - A command to update the cloned dependencies when they refer to branches, or solve the stale dependencies issues otherwise.
+   - `extmake-edit update [--file FILE]`?
+Or, `pull`?